ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* edge_set_type

-Edge Set Types can be: “By Reference”, “By Nodes”.
+Edge Set Types.
+Valid types: “By Reference” or “By Nodes”.

 <a id="compolyx.EdgeSet.get_nodes"></a>

 #### get_nodes()

-Return python list with nodes as objects.
+Return Python list with nodes as objects.

 <a id="compolyx.EdgeSet.is_closed"></a>